pasqualerossi/42-Piscine/42 Piscine Exam/README.md

 - 3rd iTerm Window (For Compiling the C Project)
 - Rendu Folder
 - Subject.txt (The subject text file of the exam C question)

+Recommend best setup you should have on your desktop when your doing the Exam remotely:

+- Coming Soon 🖥️